CPE Program of Catholic Health and the Diocese of Rockville Centre

 The program is committed to the formation of men and women in competency as spiritual caregivers to persons of all faiths.
 It is an action/reflection model of adult education that unites theology with ministry, knowledge with process and theory with practice, thus combining the practice of spiritual care with qualified supervision and peer group reflection.

-The CPE program is built on the foundation of the Mission of Catholic Health Services of Long Island (CHS) and the standards set by the Association for Clinical Pastoral Education, Inc. (ACPE).
-CHS is accredited by the ACPE to offer Level I/Level II CPE and Supervisory CPE.
+The CPE program is built on the foundation of the Mission of Catholic Health and the standards set by the Association for Clinical Pastoral Education, Inc. (ACPE).
+Catholic Health is accredited by the ACPE to offer Level I/Level II CPE and Supervisory CPE.

 - CPE is interfaith professional training for ministry.
 It brings theological students and ministers and laypersons of all faiths into supervised encounters with persons in crisis.